stephenhouser/node-red-contrib-flexradio/packages/flexradio-js/README.md

 ### Setup

 The primary way to interact with the library is via the `Radio` class.
+Once setup the `Radio` will emit asynchronous events for incoming data.

 ```
 const { Radio } = require('flexradio/Radio');